bigbluebutton/bigbluebutton-api-php/README.md

 - mbstring library installed.
 - Xml library installed.

-BigBlueButton API for PHP is also tested to work with HHVM and fully compatible with PHP 7.1.
+BigBlueButton API for PHP is also tested to work with HHVM and fully compatible with PHP 7.0 and above.

 ## Installation